 This section considers the use of the dredged material in coastal reclamation projects or as fill material inland.
-Depending on the potential site, reclamation or fill could involve landing, storage, dewatering, transport and possibly desalination.
-Coastal use directly from the dredging vessel would be preferable as this would involve pumping or spraying the material directly from the dredger or barge to the site where it was needed and would avoid handling and transporting the material on land.
+Depending on the potential site, reclamation or fill could involve the transfer of the dredged material to another vessel capable of direct pumping of the material to a shore reclamation site, or landing, storage, dewatering, possibly desalination and transport to a disposal site.

-3.4.2 Suitable Sites for Reclamation
+3.4.2 SUITABLE SITES FOR RECLAMATION

-Forth Ports, Marine Scotland and the coastal local authorities are the most likely bodies to be responsible for or aware of reclamation projects in the Firth of Forth.
-No sites for coastal reclamation have been identified through the consultation process as requiring any of the dredged material.
-In addition, the dredged material from the docks would not be suitable for many reclamation sites due to the low compressive strength properties of muddy sediments.
-The spoil could be pumped into bunded lagoons at the edge of the Firth of Forth to create land that could be used for development, agricultural or similar purposes.
-This is unlikely to be acceptable to NS or other stakeholders due to the potential impact on designated areas in the Firth of Forth.
+Forth Ports and the coastal local authorities are the most likely bodies to be responsible for or aware of reclamation projects in the Firth of Forth.
+No sites for coastal reclamation have been identified from these bodies through the consultation process as requiring any of the dredged material.
+In addition, the dredged material from the docks would not be suitable for many reclamation sites due to the low compressive strength properties of fine-grained sediments.